-The Instructor, in consultation with the Head of the Department, shall announce at the commencement of the course unit how the course unit will be evaluated.
-A course unit may be evaluated by means of continuous assessments (assignments, quizzes and midsemester examination) and end-semester examination, etc. Mid-semester examination is optional and the method of evaluation of each course will be announced at the beginning of the course.
-Following weights will be given the calculation of the final mark.
+In consultation with the Head of the Department, the instructor shall announce, at the commencement of the course, how it will be evaluated.
+A course unit may be evaluated by means of continuous assessments (assignments, quizzes and mid-semester examination) and end-semester examination, etc. Mid-semester examination is optional.
+Following weightages will be given at the calculation of the final mark.